SABS-R3/scientific-computing/hugo_site/content/unit_4_optimisation/02-line-search-methods.md

 \phi(\alpha_k) = f(a_k + \alpha_k p_k),\text{ }\alpha_k > 0.
 $$

-In general this is too expensive to do this minimisation exactly, so approximate methods are used so that multiple trial $\alpha_k$ values are trialed, stopping when a candidate is found that satisfies a set of *conditions*.
+In general it is too expensive to do this minimisation exactly, so approximate methods are used so that multiple trial $\alpha_k$ values are trialled, stopping when a candidate is found that satisfies a set of *conditions*.
 There are two main conditions used, the *Wolfe conditions* and the *Goldstein* conditions.